Ozanyurdakul98/Ozanyurdakul98/README.md

 ## anti-chronological (from last to first)
 ### for an overall description of my projects go to my <a href="https://ozanyurdakul98.github.io/personal-website/">personal website</a>

-I've tried to write every repo readme explenational about what tech I used, so for further information about that you can look it up

 #### Working on ⤵
 - <strong>(Next.js) Capstone-Project!!</strong>  <a href="https://github.com/Ozanyurdakul98/capstone-project
 ">Repo here |</a>